ChrisYeomans/the_ground/README.md

 ## Done:
+* make a function the traverses all/limited pages of a site
+* make a function to extract all relevant text which is site agnosic

 ## In Progress:
-* make a function the traverses all/limited pages of a site
+* rewrite the link collecting functions with sets to prevent repeats

 ## TODO:
 * get a big list of sites to scrape
-* make a function to extract all relevant text which is site agnosic
-* make a function to detect language idioms and syntax
 * take a name and give out related words and frequencies
 * make a ui